aboulmichacker/jmm-internship-project-2023/README.md

 4. Testing: Perform thorough testing to ensure that the implemented features meet the project objectives and function as expected.

-For further inquiries or assistance, please contact:
+For further inquiries or assistance, please contact: <br>
-Jean Michel Moukarzel
+Jean Michel Moukarzel <br>
-jeanmichel.mkarzel@gmail.com
+jeanmichel.mkarzel@gmail.com <br>
 +961 71 911 400